 If you are interested in choosing individual courses from the existing focus area to design an option that best meets your goals, please contact an enrollment specialist at 855-651-2890.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment specialist at 855-651-2890.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 855-651-2890.

 Gateway to Doctoral Management Studies